Tracked price checks

 Which is the safer long-term buy?

-Both are newer-brand 72V flagships, so neither matches Sur-Ron's decade-deep aftermarket.
+Both are newer-brand 72V value bikes, so neither matches Sur-Ron's decade-deep aftermarket.
 Between them, the Apollo carries a longer warranty (24 vs 12 months), while Talaria is the more-established brand with a wider US dealer footprint — though the MX5-specific aftermarket is still young.
 If proven ecosystem is your priority over either, cross-shop the Sur-Ron Light Bee X instead.